mar10/pyftpsync/docs/sphinx/index.rst

     local and remote targets) by storing last sync time and size in a separate meta data file inside the local folders.
 This is not bullet proof and may fail under some conditions.
+  * Currently conflicts are *not* detected, when a file is edited on one target and the parent folder is removed on the peer target: The folder will be removed on sync.

-  In short: pyftpsync is not (nor tries to be a replacement for) a distributed version control system.
-Make sure you have backups.
+  In short: Make sure you have backups.

 Quickstart